zhang-xiaoru/zhang-xiaoru.github.io/_pages/Research.md

 Direct secure quantum communication
 ---
-Quantum key distribution (QKD), ever since it was first proposed Bennett and Brassard in the famouse BB84 protocal, has develpoed fast both theoretically and experimentally.
-To complete the secure communication, the sender Bob must encrypt his mesage with a radom key that is transmitted through a quantum channel between ALice and Bob.
-Besides key distribution, a new class of quantum communication protocal called direct secure quantum communication (DSQC) has been proposed, where the mesage is deterministically sent through quantum channel.
+Quantum key distribution (QKD), ever since it was first proposed by Bennett and Brassard in the famous BB84 protocol, has developed fast both theoretically and experimentally.
+To complete the secure communication, the sender Bob must encrypt his message with a random key transmitted through a quantum channel between Alice and Bob.
+Besides key distribution, a new class of quantum communication protocol called direct secure quantum communication (DSQC) has been proposed, where the message is deterministically sent through a quantum channel.
 In 2004, Yan et al. (*Eur.
 Phys.
 J. B. 41, 75 (2004)*) proposed a direct secure communication using EPR pairs and quantum teleportation.
 In this deterministic scheme, the sender Bob uses a particle sequence to represent his message.
 Bob then uses an EPR pair shared with Alice to teleport his message.
+Suche scheme is completely secure for direct communication for there is no transmission of qubits that carries information.